GSA/sdg-indicators-usa/faq.md

 <hr/>

 **Guidance for UN custodian agencies requesting US data or national metadata for the SDGs**
 <p>Are you a UN custodian agency looking for official US statistics for the SDGs?
 Do you have a question regarding our national metadata?
-Are you requesting validation for harmoninzed global statistics?
+Are you requesting validation for harmonized global statistics?
 Contact us at <a href="mailto:US_Chief_Statistician@omb.eop.gov?subject=Validation%20for%20harmoninzed%20global%20statistics&body=Indicator%20Number%0A%0AProposed%20response date">US_Chief_Statistician@omb.eop.gov</a> referencing the particular indicator and a proposed response date and we will route your question to our experts.</p>

 <hr/>